nadiacuuj/03_Nicholas_Sparks_Book_Movie_Adaptation_Comparator/README.md

-# Comparing Nicholas Sparks' Books with their Movie Adaptations
-## *Do we still those those same sparks on-screen?*
+# Do we still those those same sparks on-screen?

 ## Overview
 A Python project that compares Nicholas Sparks' books with their film adaptations using data from the Google Books API and Rotten Tomatoes.